Common Prices

 A chest full of ivory (no more than 5000 coins):

-- The deed to a modest property.
+- The deed to a modest property, like a house in the city or a roadside tavern.

 - A modest sailing ship like a twinpaw or windgrasp.